The importance of vitamin D

 Risk factors for vitamin D deficiency

 - Having naturally darker skin.
-This includes Māori and Pacific Islanders as well as people from Africa, the Indian subcontinent and Middle East
+This includes Māori and Pacific Islanders as well as people from Africa, the Indian subcontinent and the Middle East

 - Lacking regular sun exposure, either through wearing clothing that covers much of your skin, limiting exposure as you have a high risk of skin cancer, or simply spending a lot of time indoors